 Tackling this has to be a community-wide effort.
 We network, build partnerships, form working groups, exchange information and good practice.
 You don’t need to be an expert to join us.
 Many of us aren't, but we listen to others, read, discuss and get better informed.

 More than 100 groups in the Borough are keen to come together to try and locally make a difference.
 Our Forum meets regularly to exchange information, network and decide on critical action points.
 Please join us!

-In September we are joining with The Climate Coalition to be part of the Great Big Green Week - a huge call for action on climate change.
-We want to show decision makers that people from all walks of life are stepping up to take action on climate change.
-Enfield's Big Green Climate Festival will take place from the 18th to 26th September.
-To find out what our demands are, ahead of COP26 in November, read the Climate Coaltion's 10 POINT PLAN FOR A GREEN, HEALTHY AND FAIR RECOVERY.
+In September this year, we joined with The Climate Coalition to be part of the Great Big Green Week - a huge call for action on climate change.
+And it was a great success.
+COP26 starts on 31st October - find out what our demands are and read the Climate Coaltion's 10 POINT PLAN FOR A GREEN, HEALTHY AND FAIR RECOVERY.